Stock Car Racing

 - Robert and Doug Yates put together the right offer and secured Gilliland as their new driver of the No. 38 Ford Fusion, replacing Elliott Sadler at Michigan in August of 2006.

-- David was a member of the golf team at Western High School in Anaheim, Calif., where he was a teammate of Tiger Woods.
+- David was a member of the golf team at Western High School in Anaheim, CA, where he was a teammate of Tiger Woods.

 DID YOU KNOW?